libssh2/libssh2/docs/libssh2_userauth_publickey_fromfile_ex.md

 *session* - Session instance as returned by **libssh2_session_init_ex(3)**

-*username* - Pointer to user name to authenticate as.
+*username* - Pointer to username to authenticate as.

 *username_len* - Length of *username*.